AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Evozyne

 Evozyne integrates engineering and deep learning techniques to develop highly functional synthetic proteins.
-They utilize the NVIDIA BioNeMo framework to expedite the creation of ProT-VAE, a transformer-based model specifically designed for protein engineering.
+They utilize the NVIDIA BioNeMo framework to expedite the creation of ProT-VAE, a transformer-based model designed explicitly for protein engineering.

 The company works on many bioengineering use cases, such as: